cybergis/CyberGIS-Vis/README.md

 ## Contributors

 Dr. Su Yeon Han, a leading developer and faculty member in the Department of Geography and Environmental Studies at Texas State University, has spearheaded the development of CyberGIS-Vis.
-This repository hosts the advanced version of CyberGIS-Vis, which can be accessed at: https://github.com/cybergis/CyberGIS-Vis.
+This repository is the advanced version of CyberGIS-Vis, which can be accessed at: https://github.com/cybergis/CyberGIS-Vis.

 ## License